bhisaac/5eFP/5eFP-SRD.md

 A character who recalls stabilized at MAX Wounds may only spend a round of downtime to discard 1 wound, which revives the character.
 Once revived, the character can then spend additional coin on rest and repairs or unlock additional rounds of downtime by spending an extra coin for each.

-Once a recall and all rounds of downtime are completed, you reset all recall effects and features and the game session ends.
+Once a recall and all rounds of downtime are completed, you restore any class resources limited by a recall, including any expended spell slots, reset all recall effects and features, and the game session ends.

 # Adventuring